metaterminal/metaterminal.fyi/content/updates.md

 This is a page to document the updates to this site and when they happened.

+* 2024-01-24: small restructuring of the site, now with a dedicated Fiction section
 * 2023-08-25: posted an essay about Inscryption
 * 2023-08-06: updated puzzles list with Shardhunt puzzles
 * 2023-07-06: posted Murder on AO3; fixed a small error with article dating